'Re-examine all you have been told.

 I've been on a cancer journey for a decade, and have barely left a stone unturned in the world of alternative or integrative medicine.
 After being violently sectioned by psychiatry in my twenties, very reluctantly, and under great pressure, I underwent conventional cancer treatment more than once, which left me with serious physical damage.

-I've endured suicidal depressions as my body-mind processed what happened to me, and I've delved deeply into my own conditioned beliefs and imprints from my upbringing in this society.
+I've endured severe depressions as my body-mind processed what happened to me, and I've delved deeply into my own conditioned beliefs and imprints from my upbringing in this society.
 Despite the trauma and the life-changing outcomes, I remain hugely grateful to all the amazing healers and medical practitioners who have educated, treated me and saved my life, both in the UK and in Mexico, even when (with caveats) that education was a less than positive experience.

 Now, despite a 'terminal diagnosis', my belief in the healing potential of the earth, our bodies, minds and hearts by natural means remains unshakeable.
 But only if and when we take the time to learn about our personal and planetary deep ecology.
 This is a journey into profound wonder and joy at the exquisite, intricate web of life of which we are each a unique and an essential part.